 Under eye hollows are relatively benign but often noticeable.
 The skin under the eyes often take the brunt of the damage after a wild party, or sometimes simply due to the accumulated effects of stress and sleep deprivation.
 Unfortunately for some people, it is caused largely by genetics.

-The area surrounding the eyes are often vulnerable to short-term changes in appearance as the skin is extremely thin.
-The eye area is often where signs of fatigue show up most prominently and one of the most common signs is the under eye hollow.
+The area surrounding the eyes is often vulnerable to short-term changes in appearance as the skin is thin.
+The eye area is often where signs of fatigue show up most prominently, and one of the most common symptoms is the under-eye hollows.
 These can be caused by a number of causes: